Hazleton LaunchBox Helps Diverse Community of Entrepreneurs Launch

 Opened in September 2019, the 4,000 square foot Hazleton LaunchBox offers a myriad of services to its clients, including coworking space, startup educational programs and consulting, legal and intellectual property clinics, and even website design – all for little or no cost.
 Hazleton LaunchBox has already hosted more than 200 community members and provided a range of services and support for more than 30 businesses.

 Unique to this LaunchBox is its bilingual startup resources.
 Located in a 54 percent Latinx community, the Hazleton LaunchBox offers bilingual programs to help local entrepreneurs make their business ideas a reality, regardless of their language.
-The programming has included multiple startup educational sessions, with topics ranging from idea design and test labs to business skill improvement, and have extended to cover ways to help entrepreneurs deal with the COVID-19 pandemic.
+The programming has included multiple startup educational sessions, with topics ranging from idea design to business skill improvement and has extended to cover ways to help entrepreneurs deal with the COVID-19 pandemic.

 Students have pitched ideas such as an insulated cake-delivery box that maintains an internal box temperature to within two degrees, preventing fragile buttercream frosting from degrading in transit.
 Another young entrepreneur developed a sports cleat with an interchangeable sole for athletes who compete on multiple playing surfaces – an innovation with the potential to become a sustainable business, according to the pitch competition’s judges.

 According to William Andahazy, entrepreneurship education coordinator at the Hazleton LaunchBox, the program helps students understand how their ideas can help the world around them and to help them answer the question, “What’s your passion?”

 “If we can help foster passion in new entrepreneurs, high school students or Penn State students, we’re accomplishing our goal,” says Andahazy.